aviTak/BinanceSpotAlgoTrader/logic-docs/Transaction2_Formula_Condition_Logic.md

-Let's break down the logic, reasoning, and formulas used in `transaction2` in the same detailed manner as before.
+Let's break down the logic, reasoning, and formulas used in `transaction2`.
 This will help clarify why certain decisions are made, why certain conditions are checked, and how the trading logic operates with respect to the specific symbols and trading strategies.

 ### **Transaction 2 Breakdown**